 When the dough reaches ¼-inch thickness, you can either continue rolling out to be closer to about ⅛-inch thick (very thin) or leave it closer to ¼-inch thick.
 See the Recipe Notes for the pros and cons of dough thickness.

 If the dough has gotten too soft to cut, transfer it to the half sheet baking pan and chill it for 5 minutes to firm up.
 When it's ready, cut out as many circles from the dough as you can using a 3-inch round cookie cutter or the 3-inch rim of a glass, but no smaller.
 Gather the scraps, roll out the dough and cut more circles.
 Cover the circles with a lightly damp towel while they wait to be filled.

-Place a teaspoon of filling into the center of each circle.
-Too much filling will cause the Hamantaschen to open and the filling to spill out while baking.
+Place 1 teaspoon of filling into the center of each circle.
+Too much filling will cause the hamantaschen to open and the filling to spill out while baking.

-Shape the Hamantaschen: Fold the bottom of the circle upwards towards the center, making a flap covering the bottom third of the circle.
+Shape the hamantaschen: Fold the bottom of the circle upwards towards the center, making a flap covering the lower third of the circle.
 Take the left side and fold it towards the center, overlapping the side corner of the bottom flap to create a tip at the bottom left corner of the circle.
 A small bit of filling will still be visible in the center.

 Now take the right side of the circle and fold it towards the center to create a third flap and completing the triangle.
 Tuck the bottom of this flap under the bottom right corner of the triangle while letting the top of the flap overlap the top corner of the triangle.
 Each side of your triangle should have a corner that folds over and a corner that folds under, creating a pinwheel look that helps to keep the cookies from opening while they bake.
 It's also pretty!